bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 ## Backup by Copying RethinkDB Data Files

-It's _possible_ to back up a BigchainDB database by creating a point-in-time copy (or "snapshot") of the RethinkDB data files (on all nodes, at roughly the same time).
+It's _possible_ to back up a BigchainDB database by creating a point-in-time copy of the RethinkDB data files (on all nodes, at roughly the same time).
 It's not a very practical approach to backup: the resulting set of files will be much larger (collectively) than what one would get using `rethinkdb dump`, and there are no guarantees on how consistent that data will be, especially for recently-written data.

 If you're curious about what's involved, see the [MongoDB documentation about "Backup by Copying Underlying Data Files"](https://docs.mongodb.com/manual/core/backups/#backup-with-file-copies).
 (Yes, that's documentation for MongoDB, but the principles are the same.)

+See the last subsection of this page for a better way to use this idea.

 ## Incremental or Continuous Backup